acbsp/bonafide.guru/en/contents.rst

 years in holy dhama Mayapura and to associate with the senior devotees, its residents.
 That was an impetus for his spiritual progress.
 Thanks to their association all the doubts dissipated from his head.
-In 1998, after the GBC meeting, Bhakta das recommenced chanting pranama to Srila Prabhupada, having rejected everything **false**.
-The relationship with Him recovered very fast and his faith in his *diksha-guru* Srila Prabhupada became intense and steadfast.
+In 1998, after the GBC meeting, Bhakta das recommenced chanting pranama to |SP|, having rejected everything **false**.
+The relationship with Him recovered very fast and his faith in his *diksha-guru* |SP|
+became intense and steadfast.
 He again began to experience the joy, the feeling of self-fulfillment, which he used to have before.

 Seeing the majority of devotees being deceived and remaining in ignorance of the true position of |SP|, he became very eager to tell the whole world about who |SP| really is.
 However that time he had no qualification required to do it.
-But now the real hour has struck to share with others this realization about Srila Prabhupada’s unequalled personality.
+But now the real hour has struck to share with others this realization about |SP|’s unequalled personality.

 This topic of “\ **the bona fide**\ **diksha-guru**\ **of ISKCON**\ ” has thrilled the minds of devotees for many years already and is still